-Having established the significance of the industrial context in the development of module content, it is important that the programme exploits to the full, opportunities for engagement with professionals operating within the industry.
-This will be facilitated through site visits, study tours, guest and timetabled lectures from specialists, and further direct experience of those contemporary procedural and technological developments that are shaping the architectural future through credit-bearing work-based learning and extra-curricular CPD.
+Having established the significance of the industrial context in the development of module content, it is important that the programme exploits to the full, opportunities for engagement with industry.
+This will be facilitated through site visits, study tours, guest and timetabled lectures from specialists, and further direct experience of those contemporary procedural and technological developments that are shaping the industrial future through credit-bearing work-based learning and extra-curricular CPD.

-Academically and experientially therefore, the Wrexham Glyndŵr graduate of Architectural Design Technology will benefit from a programme that threads formal professional body requirements, the application of processes and technologies in the modern professional context, and the personal and academic qualities expected at Level 6, into design and technological competency conducive to such a vibrant and challenging industrial sector.
+Academically and experientially therefore, the Wrexham Glyndwr graduate of Construction Management will benefit from a programme that threads formal professional body requirements, the application of processes and technologies in the modern industrial context, and the personal and academic qualities expected at Level 6 into managerial competency conducive to such a vibrant and challenging industrial sector.